devayanipowar/devayanipowar.github.io/_pages/about.md

   image: "/images/cover.jpg"
 ---

-I am a Data science intern at Micron and a full time Master's student who is passionate about Data-related Technology.
+I am a full time Master's student and a Data Science Enthusiast who likes to spend much of the time reading books and watching documentaries.